SRSo0o0/assessment-backend-2019/README.md

 - Index all incidents in the system
   - This includes filtering by fields, sorting by the date of creation and update and pagination

-GraphQL `TypeDefs` and `Resolvers` are defined in grqphql dir and used to composition graphql service.
+GraphQL `TypeDefs`, `Resolvers` and `Service` are defined in grqphql dir and used to compose a graphql service.
 We also inject a db service in the composition to enable the GraphQL interaction with data source, which is a mongodb.

 ## MongoDB